joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 * By default the files are compressed, you can change that by setting via the options of the helper.
 * By default the cached files are written to /app/webroot/js and /app/webroot/css.
 You can change that by setting via the options of the helper.
 The helper removes the / at the beginning and the end of the path specified.
 * If you get a JavaScript error with a packed version of a file it's most likely missing a semi-colon somewhere.
-* CSSTIDY seems to cause some bugs with css3 (I tried with background gradient)

 ## License ##